 Oppn MPs move notices in RS on Manipur violence

-Chadha demanded discussion on the "breakdown of law and order in state of Manipur due to the failure of Central and State government."
+Jha demanded discussion on the Union and state government's "failure" to restore peace and maintain law and order in Manipur.

-The AAP parliamentarian in his notice wrote, "The violence in Manipur has resulted in loss of precious lives due to failure and incompetence of Central and State government."
+He also demanded that Prime Minister Narendra Modi make a statement on the floor of the House on the Manipur issue, followed by a detailed and comprehensive discussion on this issue.

-The RJD MP, through his notice, demanded "discussion on Union and State government's failure to restore peace and maintain law and order in the state of Manipur."
+The AAP parliamentarian demanded discussion on the "breakdown" of law and order in Manipur due to the failure of the central and state governments.

-He also demanded that Prime Minister Narendra Modi make a statement in the House on the Manipur issue, followed by a detailed and comprehensive discussion.
+In his notice.
+Chadha wrote, "The violence in Manipur has resulted in loss of precious lives due to failure and incompetence of the central and state governments."

-Meanwhile, Congress MP Manish Tewarigave a notice for an adjournment motion in the Lok Sabha demanding discussion on the border situation with China.
+In the Lok Sabha, Congress MP Manish Tewari gave an adjournment motion notice demanding discussion on the border situation with China.

 In his notice, Tewari wrote, "I urge the Government to inform the House on the situation at the border with China, attempts made by it to mediate and settle the border dispute, and the policies introduced to preserve and protect India's integrity against possible Chinese aggressions."